-For the past ten years, Slingerland has been relying on Sensaphone devices to monitor vineyard temperature so he can be notified of precisely when it gets cold enough to require use of his wind machines to minimize injury to crops.
+For the past ten years, Slingerland has been relying on Sensaphone devices to monitor vineyard temperature.
+They notify him when it gets cold enough to require the use of his wind machines to minimize injury to crops.
 Although the wind machines have sensors and auto starts, he needs to be alerted before temperatures reach dangerous lows.
 “If I am just a minute too late, it’s all over,” Slingerland explains.

 The Sensaphone system’s control unit located in the barn connects to the phone line and to sensors that are positioned 150 feet to 200 feet away in two different vineyard locations.
 At each location, the sensors are positioned on the grape trellis at three heights from 2 ½ feet to 5 ½ feet above the ground.
 The sensors constantly communicate with the control device and are programmed to call Slingerland when temperatures hit –17 °C (1.4 °F) or –18 °C (-0.4 °F).

 “Critical damaging temperatures are colder, but I need to be ready and closely watching them because the machines start easier at –17 °C, and they take time to start, warm up and operate.
 I also need to be notified and prepared for a sudden cold dip,” he adds.

 He also uses the wind machines for frost control in the spring and fall, reprogramming the Sensaphone monitors for different damage temperatures.
 At a cost of $600 per hour to run his wind machines, precise operation of the machines also impacts his bottom line.